NightSongs/NightSongs/README.md

 E-mail: jiaweijiang@csuft.edu.cn

-I am looking for an internship in image algorithms in the remote sensing industry.
+I am about to go to Sun Yat-sen University to study for a Ph.D.